Series: Here There Be Dragons

 A burst of worry over the bond had Aaron on edge.

 “I found his affinity.
-I was showing them the elements I have control over and then Jack saw the small fire and it leapt out of control.”
+I was showing them the elements I have control over and then Jack saw the small fire and it leaped out of control.”

 “Shouldn’t we be doing something?”
 Garcia asked but Aaron shook his head.
 He held out his hands for Jack and the boy went to him willingly.
 He moved over closer to the fire and waited for Spencer to move closer to the flames as well after passing off Henry to his mother.